Today I got a question from a person who wants to apply for Tier 1 Exceptional Talent Visa and is on Tier 4 General Visa now.

 - Tier 5 (Temporary worker – Government Authorised Exchange) on an exchange scheme for sponsored researchers

 That is why, if a holder of Tier 4 General Visa (or a dependant with this type of visa) would like to get Tier 1 Exceptional Talent visa, the Home Office says: (s)he must leave the UK and make the visa application from abroad.

-Anyway, I would like to recommend you ask a qualified UK lawyer to get the full consultancy and if you need contacts of a legal company to advise you (and get discount to fee) – let me know.
+Anyway, I would like to recommend you ask a qualified UK lawyer to get the full consultancy.
+If you need contacts of a legal company to advise you – let me know.